Kingussie: History

-The name "Kingussie" comes from the Gaelic, "Ceann a' Ghiuthsaich" which means "Head of the Pine forest".
+The name "Kingussie" comes from the Gaelic Ceann a' Ghiùthsaich, which means "Head of the Pine forest".

-The ruins of the early 18th-century Ruthven Barracks (Historic Scotland; open to visitors at all times) lie near the original site of the village, which was moved to avoid the flood plain of the River Spey.
+The ruins of the early 18th-century Ruthven Barracks (Historic Environment Scotland; open to visitors at all times) lie near the original site of the village, which was moved to avoid the flood plain of the River Spey.
 The Hanoverian Barracks were built on the site of Ruthven Castle, the seat of the Comyns, Lords of Badenoch in the Middle Ages.

+On 9 January 2025 two lynx were captured after being sighted near to Kingussie, Scotland.
+They were put in quarantine at Highland Wildlife Park with plans to transfer them to Edinburgh Zoo.
+It is thought that the animals were illegally released.
+On 10 January police reported that two more lynx were seen and captured in the same area.

+Gaelic

+Despite the more recent language shift to Highland English, the community is important to both the history of Scottish Gaelic literature and to that of Scottish traditional music.
+Firstly, the Gaelic Bard Donnchadh Gobha (c.
+1730–1825) lived out his old age in Kingussie.

+Fr.
+Ranald Rankin (c.
+1785–1863), formerly an outlawed "heather priest" for the Catholic Church in Scotland and the lyricist of the famous Scottish Gaelic Christmas carol Tàladh Chrìosda, was assigned to Kingussie.
+It was during the aftermath of Catholic Emancipation in 1829 and Fr.
+Rankin worked very hard to raise money to build the first post-Reformation Catholic parish church in Badenoch, but was transferred to Moidart in 1838, well before it was completed.

+According to census data, 53.9% of the residents of Kingussie spoke Gaelic in 1891.
+This number fell sharply at the turn of the century, and now only about 1.8% of the population report any proficiency in the language in 2001.
+As a result, scholar Kent C. Duwe terms it a part of the "Gaelic diaspora, showing only slightly higher language incidence than the national mean."

 Shinty

-According to the Guinness Book of Records 2005, Kingussie is the world sport's most successful sporting team of all time, winning 20 consecutive leagues and going 4 years unbeaten at one stage in the early 1990s.
+According to the Guinness Book of Records 2005, Kingussie is the world sport's most successful sporting team of all time, winning 20 consecutive leagues and going four years unbeaten at one stage in the early 1990s.

 Tourism

 The main railway line to Inverness passes through from Edinburgh, Glasgow and points south.
 Kingussie railway station is about 200 yd southeast of the High Street.
-Some years ago, the TV series Monarch of the Glen was filmed in and around the area of Kingussie.
+In the early 2000s, the TV series Monarch of the Glen was filmed in and around the area of Kingussie.
 Ardverikie Estate, where Monarch of the Glen was filmed, is about 12 mi from Kingussie.

 The Highland Wildlife Park is close by.
 The Highland Folk Museum is in Newtonmore, 3 mi from Kingussie.
 Kingussie is at the centre of a network of well maintained and waymarked footpaths; one of the most popular walks in the area is the ascent to Creag Bheag, a prominent hill overlooking its centre.